 - Backing up to USB Flash Drive is easier and faster but they are also limited in storage capacity – 4GB and 8GB are common sizes.
 Flash Drives should be regarded as ‘cheap and cheerful’ temporary storage as they are designed for portability rather than longevity (especially the cheaper none branded ones which don’t tend to last very long).

 - Backing up to USB external hard drive is the recommended solution.
-These are as easy and quick to use as a Flash Drive but typically last much longer and have much larger storage capacities of 250GB to 1000GB+ making them ideal to store multiple backups and image files – from more than one computer if required.
+These are as easy and quick to use as a Flash Drive but typically last much longer and have much larger storage capacities of 250GB to 1000GB+ making them ideal to store multiple backups and images – from more than one computer if required.

 How To Backup

-- Many external USB hard drives come with their own backup software that can automate the process for you.
-However, this depends on making the right choices as to what to backup – you may not find out until it’s too late if the backups worked and included everything you need.
+- Many external USB hard drives come with their own software that can automate the process for you.
+However, this depends on making the right choices as to what to save – you may not find out until it’s too late if the backups worked and included everything you need.

 - Finally, in case of hard drive/computer failure, consider creating a backup image of your main Windows partition (usually the C Drive) to give you the ability to restore the whole of the Windows partition to exactly as it was at the time you created the image.

-Even if you can’t log into Windows, you can still use a backup image to restore your Windows partition – see our article on creating a backup image of Windows.
+Even if you can’t log into Windows, you can still use an image to restore your Windows partition – see our article on creating a backup image of Windows.
 If you only have a single partition on your hard drive you can store the backup image straight onto an external USB hard drive.